We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

-For direct flights from London to Los Angeles in 2016 and 2017, compare and book on one of several low-cost airlines flying daily from Heathrow airport, including British Airways, Finnair, Virgin Atlantic, United, Air New Zealand, American Airlines and Delta.
+For direct flights from London to Los Angeles in 2018, compare and book on one of several low-cost airlines flying daily from Heathrow airport, including British Airways, Finnair, Virgin Atlantic, United, Air New Zealand, American Airlines and Delta.
 Alternatively, Norwegian has a Los Angeles flight once a week from Gatwick.
 Flight duration is around 11 hours.